 The Board and its various Board Committees meet regularly, and also as required by business needs or if their members deem it necessary or appropriate to do so.
-For the financial year ended 30 September 2018, the Board met five times.
+For the financial year ended 30 September 2019, the Board met five times.
+A table showing the attendance record of the directors at meetings of the Board and Board Committees during the financial year ended 30 September 2019 is set out on page 64 of this Annual Report.

-The Directors are also given direct access to the management team of the Group's business divisions1 through presentations at Board and Board Committee meetings.
+The Directors are also given direct access to the management team of the Group's business divisions through presentations at Board and Board Committee meetings.
 Where required or requested by Board members, site visits and meetings with personnel from the Group's business divisions are also arranged in order for Directors to have an intimate understanding of the key business operations of each division.
 The Company's Constitution provides for Board members who are unable to attend physical meetings to participate through telephone conference, video conference or any other forms of electronic or instantaneous communication facilities.

-Note
+Note: